Daddy (Sammy Kaye song)

-"Daddy (Papito)" is a song recorded by Sammy Kaye, using the band name "Swing and Sway with Sammy Kaye", with vocals by The Kaye Choir.
-It hit number one in the Billboard on June 21, 1941.
-The single was number one for a total of eight weeks.
+"Daddy (Papito)" is a popular 1941 song composed by songwriter Bobby Troup.
+It was first recorded and released by Sammy Kaye, using the band name "Swing and Sway with Sammy Kaye", with vocals by The Kaye Choir.
+The single hit number one in the Billboard on June 21, 1941, and held that spot for a total of eight weeks.

 Background

 The song was composed by Bobby Troup, a member of the Mask and Wig Club at the University of Pennsylvania, and was originally written for one of the Club's shows.

 The lyrics are on the theme of a woman named Daisy who entreats her lover or husband to buy her fashionable luxury goods.

 Sammy Kaye recorded the song on March 31, 1941 and released it as an A side 78 single in 1941 on RCA Victor Records as 27391-A. The B side was "Two Hearts That Pass in the Night".
 Glenn Miller and his Orchestra also performed the song for radio broadcast the same year.
 Harry James also recorded a version in 1941 on Columbia 36171.